pflanze/xmlhub-indexer/README.md

  3. Go to the top level directory of your Git checkout, i.e. `cd xmlhub-indexer` after you ran the above command.
 Then run `cargo install --path .`.
-You should now be able to call the program via `xmlhub-indexer`.
+You should now be able to call the program via `xmlhub-build-index`.

-    Alternatively, if the above fails for some reason, you can run `cargo build --release` (still from the xmlhub-indexer directory), and then copy the file at `target/release/xmlhub-indexer` to a place where you can reach it (either to a directory that's listed in your `PATH` environment variable, or some other place convenient to you).
+    Alternatively, if the above fails for some reason, you can run `cargo build --release` (still from the xmlhub-indexer directory), and then copy the file at `target/release/xmlhub-build-index` to a place where you can reach it (either to a directory that's listed in your `PATH` environment variable, or some other place convenient to you).